 It's nothing new that poor user experience will hurt the overall performance of your site.
-To reflect that, Google has refined its algorithms multiple times regarding user experience over the past decade; In 2020, they made a huge leap forward due to new metrics called "Core Web Vitals."
+To reflect that, Google has refined its algorithms multiple times regarding user experience over the past decade; In 2020, they made a huge leap forward due to new SEO metrics called "Core Web Vitals."

 In this article, we dive into the fundamentals of Core Web Vitals, how to improve your score, and some nifty tools to help you measure and monitor your performance.

 Core Web Vitals are three key metrics Google uses to determine the experience users have on your website’s pages.

 The actual names of the metrics to measure the above are:

 A poor score for any of these implies the user experience isn’t what it should be, which you’ll want to correct.

 Google scores you based upon these metrics for every page of your website, and can even include those pages that have a noindex.

 So if you have a slow checkout or admin area, it doesn’t matter how fast your homepage is; they’ll still impact how Google evaluates your site's experience.

 It started to impact rankings in mid-June 2021, and the rollout will be completed by the end of August 2021.

 This focus on the user shouldn’t come as a surprise.